smithy-lang/smithy-python/README.md

 2) Core modules and interfaces for building service clients in Python

 These components facilitate generating clients for any [Smithy](https://smithy.io/) service.
-The `codegen` directory contains the source code for generating clients.
-The `python-packages` directory contains the source code for the handwritten python components.
+The `codegen` directory contains the current Java generator, `packages/smithy-python` contains the Python generator POC, and the other directories under `packages` contain the handwritten Python components.

 This repository does *not* contain any generated clients, such as for S3 or other AWS services.
 Rather, these are the tools that facilitate the generation of those